Clicxl/dotfiles/README.md

     ```sh
     git clone https://github.com/Clicxl/dotfiles ~/dotfiles
     ```
-4. Now enter into the dotfiles folder and run the setup.py script in the setup folder
+4. Now enter into the dotfiles folder
     ```sh
     cd ~/dotfiles
     ```
-    ```py
+5. Install Needed Depencies such as inquirer and run the setup.py script in the setup folder
+    ```sh
+    pip install inquirer
     python3 setup/setup.py
     ```
-5. Complete the installation setup and you are good to go.
+6. Complete the installation setup and you are good to go.